PolymerLabs/start-polymer3/README.md

 Before you can serve this project, you will need to install Polymer CLI and its prerequisites.

-If you've installed Polymer CLI before, please note that you will need the `@next` version to work with this project.

 <a name="installprerequisites"></a>

 ### Install Polymer CLI Prerequisites